mennetorelli/Plumberz/README.md

 MonadResource m => MonadResource (ConduitT i o m)
 ```

-As we have seen in the introduction from a more practical perpecive,
+As we have seen in the introduction from a more practical perspective,
 `ConduitT`'s type represents a general component of a pipeline which can consume a stream of input values `i`,
 produce a stream of output values `o`, perform actions in the `m` monad, and produce a final result `r`.